Which term best describes the shared values and beliefs of an organization?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

 The term that best describes the shared values and beliefs of an organization is organizational culture.
-This concept encompasses the underlying assumptions, values, norms, and practices that shape the behavior and mindset of individuals within the organization.
-It influences how members interact, make decisions, and approach their work.
+This concept encompasses the underlying norms, attitudes, and practices that define how a group operates and interacts within the organization.
+Organizational culture often influences employee behavior, guides decision-making, and shapes the overall environment of the workplace.

 Subscribe